WadhahEssam/react-native-theme-switch-animation/README.md

 ### 🦄 Features
 - ✅  Supports multiple animation types.
 - ✅  Blazing fast - [60/120]fps
-- ✅  Plug and Play, doesn't matter whay you use for switching themes
+- ✅  Plug and Play, doesn't matter what you use for switching themes
 - ✅  Can be used for different theme colors, not necessarly for dark/light

 <p align="center">